 Goroka Airport Aircraft Pavement Upgrading and New Terminal Building

 The Goroka Airport Upgrade project was awarded to China Overseas Engineering Company Limited (COVEC) and was valued at K95.3 million.
 Works on the airport upgrade were completed with the new terminal building commissioned in June 2018.

 The scope of work for this project at;

 - Airside included; pavement strengthening, runway strip widening, and all other works associated with it.

-- And on the landside included; the construction of the new terminal building; construction of the new airport fire station and emergency drill area, airport maintenance shed, standby power supply, and temporary terminal building.
+- On the landside included; the construction of the new terminal building; the construction of the new airport fire station and emergency drill area, the airport maintenance shed, the standby power supply, and the temporary terminal building.